sera-business-design/bootstrap-signature-input/README.md

 require('@serabusinessdesign/bootstrap-signature-input')
 ```

-Finally, add de Sass file to your source (depending on your setup):
+Finally, add the Sass file to your source (depending on your setup):
 ```javascript
 require('@serabusinessdesign/bootstrap-signature-input/src/scss/main.scss')
 ```